[-[[caption-width-right:223:[[ThisIsGonnaSuck Well... That's gonna leave a mark.]]]]-]

-This trope comes in three categories (with some overlap): the killer either [[ComedicSociopathy loves violence for its own sake,]] or [[ThePowerOfHate wishes to express dislike for the target,]] or is GenreSavvy enough (usually due to fighting TheJuggernaut or an ImplacableMan) to know that ItsTheOnlyWayToBeSure.
+This trope comes in three categories (with some overlap): the killer either [[ComedicSociopathy loves violence for its own sake,]] or [[ThePowerOfHate wishes to express dislike for the target,]] or (usually due to fighting TheJuggernaut or an ImplacableMan) know that ItsTheOnlyWayToBeSure.
 There Is No Kill Like Overkill may be played for comedy or for drama.
 If the former, another character may [[LampshadeHanging remark]] [[CaptainObvious "I think he's dead already"]] near the end of the process.

 May be employed successfully: see NoOneCouldSurviveThat.
 Unfortunately often leads to NeverFoundTheBody, thus setting up OnlyMostlyDead or UnexplainedRecovery.
 JokerImmunity means even overkill is useless, but even ''that'' is better than a NoSell.

 It is sometimes justified if the opponent can come back FromASingleCell.